pecigonzalo/docker-machine-vmwareworkstation/README.md

  - `--vmwareworkstation-cpu-count`: Number of CPUs to use to create the VM (-1 to use the number of CPUs available).
  - `--vmwareworkstation-ssh-user`: SSH user
  - `--vmwareworkstation-ssh-password`: SSH password
+ - `--vmwareworkstation-no-share`: Disable the mount of your home directory

 The `--vmwareworkstation-boot2docker-url` flag takes a few different forms.
 By default, if no value is specified for this flag, Machine checks locally for a